 Sales & Marketing Director

-James has been involved within the seafood industry for over 30 years.
+James has been involved in the seafood industry for over 30 years.
 In 1987 he founded Macknight, Inc a producer of high quality smoked salmon which was sold primarily through an extensive network of distributors.
-In 2004 he founded River & Glen whose main focus was the sourcing and distribution of high quality sustainable seafood which was sold to the top restaurants and retail stores on the East Coast.
+In 2004 he founded River & Glen whose main focus was the sourcing and distribution of high-quality sustainable seafood which was sold to the top restaurants and retail stores on the East Coast.
 Several of his regular customers ranked in the top 20 restaurants in North America.
-James has been a conference speaker at the Seafood Expo Show in Boston and has extensive experience in the areas of sustainability, transparency and traceability as well as a proven track record of positioning and creating a strong, high value brand within a crowded marketplace.
+James has been a conference speaker at the Seafood Expo Show in Boston and has extensive experience in the areas of sustainability, transparency, and traceability as well as a proven track record of positioning and creating a strong, high-value brand within a crowded marketplace.

 Matt joined Ideal Fish after having been employed at Australis Aquaculture in Turners Falls, MA where he gained a substantial amount of experience with large scale commercial recirculating aquaculture operations.
 At Australis, he rose in just a few years from being a Fish Technician to managing the grow-out operations for two, 400,000-gallon recirculating systems that cultivated barramundi.
 Matt was graduated from the University of Maine at Machias with a Bachelor of Arts in Biology and a concentration in Fisheries.